DE0CH/velarium/docs/ib/ib_docs.md

 Q: What is inadequate about the current search engine?

-A: Right now the search engine only searches the key words that are present in the papers themsevles, not the ones that are inferred, also it only takes into account the key words that the author tagged, which might not be the same key words that are useful for the IB subject.
+A: Right now the search engine only searches the key words that are present in the papers themselves, not the ones that are inferred, also it only takes into account the key words that the author tagged, which might not be the same key words that are useful for the IB subject.
 In addition, the set of paper that are in its database is much larger than the ones that are needed for the IB, so the results are not as relevant.

 Q: Is a modern user interface important to you?
 Or are you okay with however it looks as long as it gets the job done?